aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/_index.md

             // Access the "A1" cell in the sheet const cell = sheet.cells.get("A1");

-            // Input the "Hello World!" text into the "A1" cell cell.value = "Hello World!";
+            // Input the "Hello World!" text into cell A1 cell.value = "Hello World!";

             // Save the Excel file and prepare download link